sch3m4/mqtt-ble-tracker/README.md

 Every time a BLE beacon is received, it applies a Kalman filter to smooth the RSSI and reduce the noise to make the system more accurate.

+It supports two deployment types for room presence detection by using [one single](#Single-tracker) BLE device tracker or [multiple ones](#Multiple-trackers).

+Home Assistant compatible.

 Altough this tool was made to reuse RPI/OSMC devices as BLE tracker, it can work on any Linux machine with a Bluetooth device.

-It supports two deployment types for room presence detection by using [one single](#Single-tracker) BLE device tracker or [multiple ones](#Multiple-trackers).

 ## Prerequisites